marcnol/pyHiM/docs/source/user_guide/script.md

 This script will convert Numpy array files into imageJ-readable TIFs.
 Images will be rescaled to (0, 2^14) range and will be histogram normalized using `skimage.exposure.equalize_adapthist()`.

-You can invoke by two ways:
+You can invoke this in two ways:

 - Use `find` and send the list of files as arguments: